How to Insert and Remove the MicroSD Card from an Android Tablet

 External and removable storage is available on some Android tablets.
 The storage is in the form of a MicroSD card, which can be used for photos, videos, music, evil plans, and so on.

-The microSD card is teensy, which is a scientific description.
+The MicroSD card is teensy.
+(That’s a scientific description.)
 The card fits into a slot on the edge of your tablet but can also be inserted into your computer and read like any removable media card.

-Orient the microSD card so that the printed side is facing you and the teensy triangle on the card is pointing in toward the Android tablet.
+Orient the MicroSD card so that the printed side faces up and the teeny triangle on the card points toward the open slot.

 Use your fingernail or a paperclip to gently shove the card all the way into the slot.